-Group Policy Control
+Group Policy Control on Windows

 unpack the zip file to C:\Windows\PolicyDefinitions (or PolicyDefinitions under SYSVOL for central store).

 The settings will then appear under Computer Configuration.

 DOWNLOAD ADMX FILE

 Alternative without using a custom ADMX file